 The French pharmacy market is beginning to shine in the Middle Kingdom, particularly in the dermatological segment.
 French pharmacies are a guarantee of quality for the Chinese since they feel reassured and advised by real professionals when entering.
 The white coat of our dear pharmacist contributes to it for many.

-The dermatological segment is an opportunity for French brands wishing to develop their activities in china.
-France is considered as the country with respect to dermatological care.
+The dermatological segment is an opportunity for French brands wishing to develop their activities in China.
+France is considered the country with respect to dermatological care.
 The companies in the field are keen to offer their consumers efficient products that do not harm the skin and are made from thermal water sources.
 The latter is one of the flagship products of Chinese tourists when they visit our country.

-French pharmacies have a secure brand image for Chinese consumers who sees these pharmaceutical professionals, people who can advise them, reassure them and offer them a personalized offer.
+French pharmacies have a secure brand image for Chinese consumers who see these pharmaceutical professionals, people who can advise them, reassure them and offer them a personalized offer.
 Dermo cosmetics is one of the growth segments for pharmacies wishing to market their products in China.

 The Health market has many opportunities that it will be interesting to develop over the long term.
 Foreign companies have a certain competitive advantage over local players.
 Their strength of innovation is a promising element in the growth of the market.
 Moreover, the liberalization of the country’s regulations makes it possible to motivate these companies.

 Our agency specializes in digital marketing in the Chinese market and is based in Shanghai.
 Over the years we have acquired a know-how to offer you the most advice to start your business in China.
 We are committed to working with you to develop the most relevant strategy for your launch.
 Do not hesitate to contact us.